 Sketch of the Position of Castine in the Bay of Penobscot with references

 Color print of a historically significant map of Castine during the second British occupation of the town, September 1814 - April 1815 showing the positions of civilian structures, as well as military placements.
-Printed for the Castine Scientific Society, Wilson Museum, Castine, Maine.
-20 in. (h) x 24 in. (w).
+Printed for the Castine Scientific Society, Wilson Museum, Castine, ME.

 Print: 1815 Bonneycastle Map - $25.00